 - Release Date: December 14, 2000

 Fast.
 Flashy.
 Absolutely unhinged.
 Guilty Gear X wasn’t just another 2D fighter—it was a full-throttle adrenaline rush wrapped in stylish anime visuals and a face-melting rock soundtrack.
 Arc System Works crafted a game that stood apart from the Street Fighters and King of Fighters of the world, embracing a chaotic, high-energy approach that would eventually redefine the fighting game landscape.
+Every frame of animation was hand-drawn with meticulous detail, from Sol Badguy’s swinging sword to Millia Rage’s flowing hair attacks.
+In an era when 2D fighters were being nudged aside by polygons, Guilty Gear X proudly doubled down on style, speed, and swagger.

 Why It's Worth Playing: The Dreamcast version delivered a near-perfect arcade conversion, with crisp visuals, tight inputs, and buttery-smooth frame rates.
 Even today, Guilty Gear X holds up as a beautiful, fast-paced, and wildly fun fighter that helped define Arc System Works' legacy.